TristinDavis/script-manager/README.md

 ## Intro

 With the irruption of git, maintaining scripts becomes easier and easier.
 That ends with a pletora of repos providing some kind of functionality.
-If you use a bunch of them, but want to keep in touch with new changes, best way is to clone repo, and symlink script to *PATH*.
+If you use a bunch of them, you want to keep in touch with new changes.

+You can see a lot of influence from this script in vim script manager like [Vundle](https://github.com/gmarik/Vundle.vim).
+That's intentional.

+## Install

+Clone repo, and symlink script to *PATH*.

     $ git clone <url_repo> <repo>
     $ cd <repo>
     $ ln -s $PWD/<script> ~/bin #suppose ~/bin is in *PATH*

+## Use

+Show `--help` for examples. basically

+    script-manager -u do what you want

+An useful alias you can define on your startup scripts

+    alias cd-script='cd $(script-manager --goto)'

 ## Features